top of page

 Conference Hotel: Hilton Garden Inn Downtown Sioux Falls

-A room block for conference attendees is available at the Hilton Garden Inn Downtown with a discounted room rate of $179 per night.
+A room block for conference attendees with a discounted rate of $179 per night is available at the Hilton Garden Inn Downtown Sioux Falls, the venue at which all conference events will be held.
 To take advantage of this rate, please reserve your room by April 16, 2025, using the link below.
 For assistance with their reservation, attendees may also call the hotel's personal reservation line at 605-444-4704.

 About Us